-If you have some large suitable food containers available you can also store some tap water.
+If you have some large suitable food containers available, you can also store some tap water in them.

-Because it has been stored it cannot be drunk without being put through your filtration system first.
+However you store this water, know that it cannot be consumed without being put through your filtration system first.

 Taking this approach will give you a couple of days to find a natural water source nearby, in an emergency buying yourself time to think and act rationally will be really helpful.

-For this reason, we recommend that our readers look into buying a Berkey water purification system.
+For this reason, we recommend that our readers look into buying a Berkey water filtration system.